awslabs/multi-model-server/docs/server.md

 This will setup a local host serving resnet-18 model and squeezenet model on the same port, using the default 8080.
 Check http://127.0.0.1:8080/api-description to see that each model has an endpoint for prediction.
 In this case you would see `resnet/predict` and `squeezenet/predict`/

 Note that if you supply a [custom service](custom_service.md) for pre or post-processing, both models will use that same pipeline.
 There is currently no support for using different pipelines per-model.

+### Logging Features

+The are four arguments for MMS that facilitate logging of the model serving and inference activity.

+1. **log-file**: optional, log file name.
+By default it is "mms_app.log".
+You may also specify a path and a custom file name such as `logs/squeezenet_inference`.
+This is the root file name that is used in file rotation.

+1. **log-rotation-time**: optional, log rotation time.
+By default it is "1 H", which means one Hour.
+Valid format is "interval when", where _when_ can be "S", "M", "H", or "D".
+For a particular weekday use only "W0" - "W6".
+For midnight use only "midnight".
+When a file is rotated a timestamp is appended, for example, `squeezenet_inference` would look like `squeezenet_inference.2017-11-27_17-26` after log rotation.
+Check the [Python docs on logging handlers](https://docs.python.org/2/library/logging.handlers.html#logging.handlers.TimedRotatingFileHandler) for detailed information on values.

+1. **log-level**: optional, log level.
+By default it is INFO.
+Possible values are NOTEST, DEBUG, INFO, ERROR and CRITICAL.
+Check the [Python docs for logging levels](https://docs.python.org/2/library/logging.html#logging-levels) for more information.

+1. **metrics-write-to**: various server metrics are gathered and are written to the default log file, but if the `csv` value is passed to this argument, the metrics are recorded every 30 seconds in separate CSV files as follows.

+      a) **mms_cpu.csv** - CPU load

+      b) **mms_errors.csv** - number of errors

+      c) **mms_memory.csv**	- memory utilization

+      d) **mms_preprocess_latency.csv** - any custom pre-processing latency

+      e) **mms_disk.csv** - disk utilization

+      f) **mms_inference_latency.csv** - any inference latency

+      g) **mms_overall_latency.csv** - collective latency

+      h) **mms_requests.csv** - number of inference requests

+### Client API Code Generation

+Detailed info on using the `gen-api` argument and its outputs is found on the [Code Generation page](code_gen.md).